Handy hints for a clear plan and smooth house move

 Finding a reputable house removals firm – You’ve already found us!

 Do the research and read the reviews pages, ask around for recommendations, that’s the best way.
 Then when you start to ring around a few furniture removals companies that you like the look of.
 Be sure to ask the questions about – staff, vehicles, insurance.
 Also be sure to ask a few questions about their experience.
 Then if they have answered your questions correctly and you feel reassured, only then is the time to get some quotations.

-Planning & preparation is the key to success and you cannot start too soon.
+Planning and preparation is the key to success and you cannot start too soon.
 Fail to prepare and you will be preparing to fail.
 So a plan of attack is needed for a successful house move.
-You must confirm that the new premises are ready for you to move into before you vacate your current premises.
+You must confirm that the new premises are ready for you to move into.
+Before you vacate your current premises.

-Take an Inventory ideally you should take an inventory of the furniture, furnishings, electrical equipment, and supplies that are going to the new dwelling and where they will be situated.
-A lot of complicated things can be sorted out with ease with a little management.
+Take an Inventory, ideally you should take an inventory of the furniture, furnishings, electrical equipment.
+The supplies that are going to your new home and where they will be situated.
+A lot of complicated things can be sorted out with ease with forward planning and a little management.
 Separate the things that are required in the new home or office and the things that must be left behind.

 Make a tick list